 On the whole we keep our dance class sizes small: we don’t believe that bigger is better, and smaller class sizes mean that your child receives more individual attention.

-Our new Contemporary dance syllabus also has the option for dance exams and medal tests, as does the Acrobatic Arts syllabus we follow.
+Our Contemporary dance syllabus also has the option for dance exams and medal tests, as does the Acrobatic Arts syllabus we follow.

 As well as offering examinations we enter our students into The Guernsey Festival of Dance, which is a biennial event, a celebration of dance held early in the Spring Term.